Samsung/tizen-docs/docs/application/native/guides/connectivity/iotcon.md

         /* Error handling */
     ```

 3. On the server side, the `_request_handler()` callback function is called when a request arrives from the client.
-The resource and request handles are passed to the callback.Use the callback to get the request information from the request handle, create a representation handle (with the `_get_repr()` function), and sent a response back to the client (with the `_send_response()` function):
+The resource and request handles are passed to the callback.

+    Use the callback to get the request information from the request handle, create a representation handle (with the `_get_repr()` function), and sent a response back to the client (with the `_send_response()` function):

     ```
     static void